Light Echoes of Time-resolved Flares and Application to Kepler Data

-The Kepler space telescope has proved to be an invaluable resource for collection and study of flare events.
-Kepler has compiled flare data M dwarf stars \citep[e.g.]{hawley14,davenport14}, superflare data of solar-type stars \citep{shibayama2013}, and helped develop a catalog of over 4000 flaring stars \cite{davenport2016b}.
-Kepler data of young stellar systems has been used to determine the presence of disks, presented in \cite{cody18,venuti21,cody22}.
+The Kepler Space Telescope has proved to be an invaluable resource for collection and study of flare events.
+Kepler has compiled flare data on M dwarf stars \citep[e.g.]{hawley14,davenport14}, superflare data of solar-type stars \citep{shibayama2013}, and helped develop a catalog of over 4000 flaring stars \cite{davenport2016b}.
+Kepler data of young stellar systems has been used to determine the presence of disks, presented in \citet{cody18},\citet{venuti21}, and \citet{cody22}.
 These works are of particular interest for this paper due to the confirmation of disks around active stars, providing a great data set for testing the light echo method.
 The Transiting Exoplanet Survey Satellite (TESS) could provide useful data for this venture as well.
 However, it is important to note that TESS focuses on brighter stars than Kepler \citep{ricker2015}.
 The brightness of these stars may make detection of relatively fainter echoes more difficult.
 For now, we keep focus on Kepler data to test the capabilities of the light echo method.

-Here, we extend previous work on the detection of echos from circumstellar disks by including flares that are resolved in the time domain.
-In the next section (\S\ref{sec:echomod}, we describe echos of delta-function flares, the model on which this work is based, and how we adjusted it to handle long-lasting flares.
+Here, we extend previous work on the detection of echoes from circumstellar disks by including flares that are resolved in the time domain.
+In the next section (\S\ref{sec:echomod}, we describe echoes of delta-function flares --- the starting point for this work --- and how we make adjustments to handle long-lasting flares.
 Then, in \S\ref{sec:data}, we apply this model to candidate stars with known protoplanetary disks from Kepler K2 light curve data and present our findings regarding the potential success of this method.
-We summarize is \S\ref{sec:summary}.
+We summarize in \S\ref{sec:summary}.